getsling/GVUserDefaults/README.md

 Registering defaults is done as usual, on NSUserDefaults directly (use the same prefix, if any!).

     NSDictionary *defaults = @{
-        @"NSUSerDefaultUserName": @"default",
+        @"NSUserDefaultUserName": @"default",
-        @"NSUSerDefaultUserId": @1
+        @"NSUserDefaultUserId": @1
     };

     [[NSUserDefaults standardUserDefaults] registerDefaults:defaults];

 ### Performance
-The getter is about 3 times as slow as directly using NSUSerDefaults, but we're talking about fractions of a millisecond (0.22 ms vs 0.65 ms on an iPod Touch 4th gen).
+The getter is about 3 times as slow as directly using NSUserDefaults, but we're talking about fractions of a millisecond (0.22 ms vs 0.65 ms on an iPod Touch 4th gen).
 The setter is about 3 times as slow as well (0.20 ms vs 0.61 ms).
 The numbers vary a bit from device to device and from run to run, but it always seems to be about 1.5 to 3 times as slow.
 For example on an iPhone 4 the setter takes 0.77 ms vs 0.5 ms when you do it natively.